stackhpc/stackhpc-kayobe-config/doc/source/operations/cloudkitty.rst

 Configuring in kayobe-config
 ============================

-By default, CloudKitty uses Gnocci and Ceilometer as the collector and fetcher backends.
+By default, CloudKitty uses Gnocchi and Ceilometer as the collector and fetcher backends.
 Unless the system has a specific reason not to, we recommend instead using Prometheus as the backend for both.
 The following instructions explain how to do this